nirmata/custom-scripts/show-env-apps-nirmata/README.md

-# Nirmata Access Control Bash Script
+# Nirmata Applications List in Environments Script

 This Bash script creates a csv file which lists the applications found in each environment.